If you’re an Amazon seller, then you’re in a hyper-competitive market. That’s why you need Amazon product research tools.

 What are the hottest products on Amazon right now?

-If you can’t answer that question, it’s probably because you don’t have Jungle Scout, a utility that some people think is the best Amazon product research tool.
+If you can’t answer that question, it’s probably because you don’t have Jungle Scout, a utility that many people rate the best Amazon product research tool on the market.

 Jungle Scout has earned its rightful place as the #1 spot in this list.
 Check out some of the reviews from various sources: